20th Television: 20th Century-Fox Television (1958–89)

 Other series of the early 1980s, like Hagen, Breaking Away, Ladies' Man, Jessica Novak, 9 to 5, It's Not Easy, Emerald Point N.A.S. and AfterMASH did not fare well in the ratings, although AfterMASH was initially a minor hit, especially in its first season, and 9 to 5 did well in syndication after being a minor network hit in its original ABC run.
 In 1984, James L. Brooks and his Gracie Films company was moved to 20th Century-Fox for a film and television partnership, creating a long relationship that lasted until the early 1990s when he moved to Sony.
+In late 1984, Fox made a deal with Bob Stewart Productions to do a syndicated version of Stewart's CBS daytime game show The $25,000 Pyramid, called The $100,000 Pyramid, which aired for three years.

 20th Century Fox Television and the Metromedia buyout/Murdoch era (1985–89)

 In 1985, after Steven Bochco left MTM and the Hill Street Blues program, he moved to 20th Century Fox Television to start the NBC crime drama L.A.
 Law and the ABC dramedy Hooperman, and marked the return of success for its television studio.
 During that same year, Fox returned to success with the sitcom Mr. Belvedere, which was an instantly popular hit.
 Also that same year, Fox sold its sitcom Charlie & Co. to CBS, which flopped after only one season.
 The second new sitcom under the Murdoch regime was Fathers and Sons, which was sold to NBC, which also flopped after one season.

 In 1986, Fox had purchased the assets of Metromedia, including its television stations and the distribution subsidiary, Metromedia Producers Corporation, which was distributing the series Small Wonder.
+Metromedia Producers was initially excluded from the purchase and it was expected to be purchased by Robert M. Bennett, however, when Bennett withdrew, Fox was permitted to acquire the company.
 Fox also sold The Wizard to CBS, and Heart of the City to ABC for the 1986–1987 television season in addition to L.A.
 Law on NBC, which helped save the television industry of Fox.
 Fox also introduced the sketch comedy The Tracey Ullman Show, produced by Gracie Films for the Fox network, which introduced The Simpsons, that the success in 1989 that saved Fox's struggling television unit.
 Fox also distributed the sitcom The New Adventures of Beans Baxter, produced internally by Fox Square Productions.

 For the 1987–88 season, Fox sold the sitcom Second Chance to the then-new Fox television network, and sold the drama Leg Work to CBS, and the sitcom Pursuit of Happiness to ABC, in addition to Hooperman.